adambard/learnxinyminutes-docs/java.html.markdown

             add("FINLAND");
         }}

-        // The first brace is creating an new AnonymousInnerClass and the
+        // The first brace is creating a new AnonymousInnerClass and the
-        // second one declares and instance initializer block.
+        // second one declares an instance initializer block.
 This block
-        // is called with the anonymous inner class is created.
+        // is called when the anonymous inner class is created.
         // This does not only work for Collections, it works for all
         // non-final classes.